Basic Principles of SFP Transceivers

 1. What's an SFP transceiver?

 Let's start with the fundamentals.
 SFP stands for "Small Pluggable".
-SFP transceivers are compact and hot-pluggable devices which will act as an interface between network devices (switches, routers, network cards) and interconnect cables (copper or optical fiber).
+SFP transceivers are compact and hot-pluggable devices that will act as an interface between network devices (switches, routers, network cards) and interconnect cables (copper or optical fiber).

 SFP transceivers have various specifications, allowing users to customize their network equipment to satisfy their specific needs.
 Because SFPs are hot-pluggable, they also allow users to simply modify or upgrade the network infrastructure. consistent with the various types (SFP, SFP+, QSFP, QSFP+), SFP transceivers are available in single-mode and multi-mode and may transmit data from a minimum of 500m to a maximum of 80km, and supply from 10 Mbps to 40 Gbps.